 Keeping regular sleeping hours may help, if possible, so your body can get into a routine.
 Not going to bed until you are feeling ready to sleep may also help.
 If you cannot get to sleep after about 30 minutes, get up rather than tossing and turning and getting frustrated, which often makes the problem worse.

-Medication, often called ‘sleeping tablets’, are available to help sleep.
-Some people find that some herbal remedies can help them sleep.
-Medication can be used to help restore normal sleeping patterns.
-However, sleeping tablets often only help people fall asleep, but don’t keep people asleep, and can make people feel drowsy the next day.
-The use of some sleep medication over the long-term can cause dependency, although newer medications are becoming available which may not have these problems.
+Medication, often called ‘sleeping tablets’, are available to help sleep and help restore normal sleeping patterns.
+However, some sleeping tablets can make people feel drowsy the next day.
+The use of some sleep medication over the long-term can cause dependency, although there are some medications available which may not have these problems.

 If you are finding it difficult to get to sleep, you could try these ideas to get you ready for bed: